 Introduction

 The reaction time (RT) of elite 100 m sprinters has been identified as a benchmark against which to gauge the absolute limits of human auditory performance (Lipps, Galecki et al., 2011).
-A RT in the context of this paper is similar to that used in the seminal paper by Mero and Komi (1990) defined as the complete response time of an athlete which includes both the pre-motor time and motor time of the sprint start.
+A RT in the context of this paper is similar to that used in the founding paper by Mero and Komi (1990) defined as the complete response time of an athlete which includes both the pre-motor time and motor time of the sprint start.
 Accurate identification of the RT period after the start signal in sprint starts especially at major championships is vital for the fair and impartial refereeing of competitive athletics.

 The International Association of Athletics Federations (IAAF) rule 161.2 stipulates that a false start occurs when a sprinter registers a RT less than 100 ms (International Association of Athletics Federations, 2015).
 Before January 2004, a RT of less than 100 ms (i.e. a false start) resulted in a warning on a competitor and the competitor was disqualified for two false starts in a race.
-From January 2004, a false start by any competitor placed all the athletes in the race on a first warning.
-Subsequently, any sprinter registering a false start would be automatically disqualified regardless of whether (s)he was the original offender.
-To eradicate gamesmanship (Athletics Australia, 2009), the IAAF made further significant changes to the false start disqualification rule in January 2010.
+From January 2004, a false start by any competitor placed all athletes in a race on a first warning.
+Subsequently, any sprinter registering a false start would be automatically disqualified regardless of whether he or she was the original offender.
+In 2010, to eradicate gamesmanship (Athletics Australia, 2009), the IAAF made further important changes to the false start disqualification rule.
 Under the revised “No False Start” rule, no warnings are issued and a competitor who false starts is automatically disqualified and removed from the race.

-The 100 ms latency period used to detect a false start is measured as the time taken by an athlete to produce a predefined force or acceleration threshold on the starting blocks.
-Lipps, Galecki et al. (2011) noted that the IAAF justification for this 100 ms threshold is based on a considerably dated study involving eight non-elite Finnish male sprinters (Mero and Komi, 1990).
-Pain and Hibbs (2007) suggested that genuine RTs of 85 ms are possible and Brown, Kenwell et al. (2008) presented similar results observing 21% of recorded RTs being faster than the 100 ms temporal threshold.
+The 100 ms period used to detect a false start is measured as the time taken by an athlete to produce a predefined force or acceleration threshold on the starting blocks.
+Lipps, Galecki et al. (2011) noted that the IAAF justification for this 100 ms threshold was based on a considerably dated study that had only Finnish male sprinters, none of whom was of elite standard (Mero and Komi, 1990).
+Pain and Hibbs (2007) suggested that genuine RTs of 85 ms are possible and Brown, Kenwell et al. (2008) presented similar results reporting that 21% of recorded RTs were shorter than the 100 ms temporal threshold.
 While such RTs are possible, the recording systems used in both studies measured the time to the first change in force on the blocks produced by the athlete rather than the time taken to produce a predefined force.
 A revision of the false start detection threshold was proposed by Komi, Ishikawa et al. (2009), based on a study of sprint starts on four male and three female, Finnish national-level sprinters.
-While this study raised questions over the validity of the current 100 ms rule, it was weakened by having a small sample of participants with limited major championship status.
+While this study questioned the validity of the current 100 ms rule, it was weakened by having few participants with limited major championship status.

-Previous studies have provided empirical evidence of a sex difference in the strength of elite athletes (Lipps, Galecki et al., 2011) and of the general population (Der and Deary, 2006), but IAAF rule 161.2 continues to use a single RT threshold of 100 ms. Given the physiological differences in strength in men and women, it is possible that a sex difference in RTs could require that the rules for men’s and women’s events should be determined independently.
+Previous studies have provided empirical evidence of a sex-based difference in the strength of elite athletes (Lipps, Galecki et al., 2011) and of the general population (Der and Deary, 2006), but IAAF rule 161.2 continues to use a single RT threshold of 100 ms. Given the physiological differences in strength in men and women, it is possible that a sex-based difference in RTs require that the rules for men’s and women’s events should be determined independently.